Courses for Advanced Undergraduates and Graduate Students

 654. Discrete Dynamical Systems.
 (3) Introduction to the theory of discrete dynamical systems as applied to disciplines such as biology and economics.
 Includes methods for finding explicit solutions, equilibrium and stability analysis, phase plane analysis, analysis of Markov chains and bifurcation theory.

 655. Introduction to Numerical Methods.
-(3) Numerical computations on modern computer architectures; floating point arithmetic and round-off error.
-Programming in a scientific/engineering language (C or FORTRAN).
-Algorithms and computer techniques for the solution of problems such as roots of functions, approximation, integration, systems of linear equations and least squares methods.
-Credit not allowed for both MTH 655 and CSC 655.
+(3) An introduction to numerical computations on modern computer architectures; floating point arithmetic and round-off error including programming in a scientific/engineering language such as MATlAB, Cor Fortran.
+Topics include algorithms and computer techniques for the solution of problems such as roots of functions, approximations, integration, systems of linear equations and least squares methods.
+Also listed as CSC 655.

 664. Computational and Nonparametric Statistics.
 (3) This course focuses on computationally intensive methods to fit statistical models to data.
 Topics include simulation, Monte Carlo integration and Markov Chain Monte Carlo, sub-sampling, and nonparametric estimation and regression.
-Students will make extensive use of statistic software throughout the course.
-P—MTH 109, 656, 657 and POI.
+P—657 or POI

 711, 712.
 Real Analysis.
 (3, 3) Measure and integration theory, elementary functional analysis, selected advanced topics in analysis.